Gun control: Other studies and debate

 RAND Corporation did a study that demonstrates that background checks may decrease suicides and violent crime; child-access prevention laws may decrease the number of suicides and unintentional injuries and deaths; minimum age requirements may decrease suicides; and prohibitions associated with mental illness may decrease suicides and violent crimes.
 On the other hand, concealed-carry laws may increase violent crimes and suicides, while stand-your-ground laws may increase violent crime.
-Bans on the sale of assault weapons and high-capacity magazines may increase the sale price for these items.
+Waiting periods and background checks were found to have a moderate effect on lowering violent crime.
+While "assault-weapons" bans, gun registration, and magazine bans were found to have an inconclusive effect on violent crime.
 An August 2019 article in Business Insider entitled "Gun control really works" looked at a dozen studies by the Centers for Disease Control and Prevention, The Journal of the American Medical Association, Rand Corporation, the journal Preventive Medicine, Everytown for Gun Safety, Johns Hopkins University, and others.
 They concluded that mirroring the firearms regulations in Switzerland such as banning the sale of new assault weapons, denying concealed-carry licenses to some individuals, and prohibiting firearm sales to people convicted of multiple alcohol-related offenses will decrease gun-related deaths and injuries.